Adequate Sports Markets

 Betfair states that the security of its customers is a top priority and judging by the measures put in place, this definitely seems to be the case.
 The encryption on the platform comes courtesy of Hydrant ID, with its 3DES protection.
 This offers a 256bit level of protection, though this is also dependent on a user’s computer.
 But, the Betfair servers will not allow access to anyone attempting to log in using a computer that can offer less than 128bit protection, which is the minimum requirement for good security.
 The bookie is also ISO27001 certified, which is the global standard for information security management.

 Complimenting this, the bookie has a rigorous know your customer (KYC) system in place.
 Towards the integrity of its bets, the operator is a member of the Independent Betting Adjudication Service (IBAS).
 This service provides an independent platform in the case of disputes on the outcomes of bets between the bookmaker and customers.
 Unlike many other operators reviewed here, Betfair is not a member of the European Sports and Security Association (ESSA).
 Although the bookmaker is not a member of the ESSA, it does have over 30 information-sharing agreements with governing bodies across many different sports, to help maintain the integrity of their platform and sports betting generally.
-The sportsbook is licensed by the Gambling Commission, with its headquarters in London.
+The sportsbook is licensed by the Gambling Commission for UK customers, with its headquarters in London.